USM Content

 Create a sheet summary legend

-- Select OK.
+- Select OK or Apply.
 The symbol field appears in the Sheet Summary.

 Lock these fields to prevent Editors from changing them.
-To lock a field, select the menu icon at the right of the field and select Lock Field.
+To lock a field, select the menu icon to the right of the field and select Lock Field.

 - Repeat steps 4 and 5 for each symbol you want to describe.